josiahcoad/IntroNeuralNetworks/Readme.md

 * Then open the Anaconda Navigation program ![Anaconda GUI img](https://3qeqpr26caki16dnhd19sv6by6v-wpengine.netdna-ssl.com/wp-content/uploads/2017/02/Anaconda-Navigator-GUI-1024x635.png)

 ##### Setting up Jupyter Notebook
+* Jupyter Notebook is an open-source web application that allows you to create and share documents that contain code, visualizations and explainatory text.
+It allows you to run code sequentially in small sections called cells so you can see what the code is doing.
 * Once in Anaconda, click the "Launch" button under Jupyter Notebook
 * It will open a file navigator in your browser ![file navigator img](https://github.com/josiahcoad/Intro-Neural-Networks/blob/master/TutorialPics/Screen%20Shot%202017-12-18%20at%2010.39.21%20PM.png?raw=true)